sunfishcode/basic-text/docs/background.md

 codes other than [*whitespace* in POSIX] (space, tab, newline, carriage-return (TODO), form-feed (TODO), and vertical-tab (TODO)) and [*backspace* in POSIX] (typically U+0008) (TODO).

-[Plain Text] excludes most of the same control codes.
+[Text] excludes most of the same control codes.
 It doesn't include carriage-return, form-feed, vertical-tab, or backspace, as line printer commands aren't part of plain text content.